landon23/ML-course1/README.md

 Pset 1:  k-Nearest neighbor for classification of handwritten digits using a subset of the MNIST database.
 Pset 2: Naive Bayes/Bag-of-words classifier for spam email detection using Enron email database.
-Pset 3: Classification for continuous data using a Gaussian classifier; ROC curves Pset 4:
+Pset 3: Classification for continuous data using a Gaussian classifier; ROC curves .
+Pset 4: Linear regression using a polynomial basis and radial basis functions of varying degrees.